AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### FSI (Financial Services & Insurance) {#FSI}

 The FSI theme places an emphasis on giving your form a clean, practical look.
-The mild hue of blue are applied to your form when you apply the FSI theme, as you can see in the image.
+The mild hue of blue is applied to your form when you apply the FSI theme, as you can see in the image.

 ![FSI Theme](/help/adaptive-forms/assets/fsi-theme-new1.png)